-This is my recipe for the best zucchini bread (ever!) using leftover sourdough starter discard.
+This is my favorite recipe for zucchini bread (best ever!) using leftover sourdough starter discard.
 My secret is a specific mixing order which creates the most amazing, melt-in-your-mouth texture every time!

-Many of you have requested more sourdough discard recipes, especially quick breads, muffins and sweet treats.
-And I don’t blame you: it’s such a great way to use up leftover starter without the waste!
+Many of you have requested more sourdough discard recipes, especially muffins, quick breads and easy sweet treats.
+It’s such a great way to use up leftover starter without the waste!
 In fact, diving deeper into this topic was my favorite research while writing Artisan Sourdough Made Simple.
-I could go on and on about it…

 For the Batter